Styling Your Charcuterie Board: Using Color, Texture, and Height

 Highlighting Charcuterie Board Textures

 Strategic arrangement can spotlight the varied textures of your board.
-Arrange it in a way that guides guests through a textural journey.
+Arrange it to guide guests on a textural journey.
 This creates a visually striking display and orchestrates the eating experience.
 Layering different textures in close proximity allows for effortless mixing and matching, encouraging guests to create their own perfect bite.

 Using Rustic and Refined Textures